Veterinarian with dog

 Is Meloxicam the Same as Ibuprofen?

-Is Meloxicam the Same as Tylenol?
+Is It the Same as Tylenol?

 Can Dogs Take Prednisone and Meloxicam Together?